Georgie!: Manga

 In the manga, the pursuit ends in a different way.
 Georgie and Abel managed to rescue Arthur although the boy is mentally tested by the drugs which Arwin used on him to keep him quiet during imprisonment in Dangering mansion.
 He then committed suicide by throwing himself in the river Thames.
 Meanwhile, Abel who substituted himself for Arthur to rescue his brother is unmasked by Arwin who is killed by Abel.
 The boy is accused of murder by Arwin's father and is arrested and condemned to death by shooting.
-Georgie went to visit him in prison where the two finally discovered their feelings for one another and made love.
+Georgie went to visit him in prison where the two finally discovered their feelings for one another and had sex.
 Georgie's father tried to help Abel who revealed Dangering's crimes during his execution, but the duke grabbed a gun and shoot him.
 Abel dies in Georgie's arms while Dangering was executed for shooting Abel.
 Some months later Georgie found out that she is pregnant with Abel's son.
 She decided that they will return to Australia where she discovered that Arthur is alive and didn't drown in the river Thames as previously believed.
 He was rescued by a fishing boat and returned to Australia.
 The manga ended with the three of them talking and playing in a big field.
 It is implied that they will live together as a family and rekindle their memory of Abel.